po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/README.md

 ## Overview

-In this unit, you will use the `fetch()` method to make requests to the GitHub API and convert the returned data into HTML elements.
+In this unit, you will teach students how to use the `fetch()` method to make requests to the GitHub API and convert the returned data into HTML elements.
 You will also discuss the client-server model and leverage the Chrome DevTools Network tab to verify response statuses.

-  * Refer to the [Class Content Unit Overview](../../../01-Class-Content/06-Server-Side-APIs/README.md) for detailed information on key topics, learning objectives and homework.
+Refer to the [Class Content Unit Overview](../../../01-Class-Content/06-Server-Side-APIs/README.md) for detailed information on key topics, learning objectives, and homework.

-## Instructor / TA Notes
+## Instructor/TA Notes

-* The MDN web docs use ES6 in their Fetch API examples, but the activities will continue to use ES5 syntax, since that is what students will be familiar with.
+* The MDN Web Docs use ES6 in their Fetch API examples, but the activities will continue to use ES5 syntax, because that is what students will be familiar with.

 * Along with the Fetch API, students will also briefly experiment with cURL, `XMLHttpRequest` objects, and `$.ajax()`.